How Far Should a Generator Be From the House? Safety Distances Explained

 Factors That Affect Safe Placement

-Why Garages and Porches Are Unsafe
+Why Garages, Porches, and Covered Areas Are Unsafe

-Carbon Monoxide Detection Is Still Essential
+Carbon Monoxide Detectors Remain Essential

-Placing a generator far enough from the house is one of the most effective ways to reduce carbon monoxide risk.
-Distance, airflow awareness, and proper detection work together to protect households during outages.
+Placing a generator at least 20 feet from the home — with exhaust directed away from openings — is one of the most effective ways to reduce carbon monoxide risk.

 Evan Cooper